Upgrading vs. downgrading your credit card

 What happens when you downgrade your credit card?

-Similar to a credit card upgrade, you’re not opening or closing a credit card account when you downgrade your card.
+Like with an upgrade, you’re not opening or closing a credit card account when you downgrade a card.
 You’re simply transferring your existing line of credit to a new card from the same issuer.
 And your credit card number and account number also typically remain the same.

-Remember, you may have to have your account open for a year before any product change.
+Keep in mind that you may have to have your account open for a year before you’re eligible for any product change.
 But it all depends on the issuer’s policies.

 When you might consider a credit card downgrade